Facets of Random Symmetric Edge Polytopes, Degree Sequences, and Clustering

 Now we show that if \(||A|-n/2|< \epsilon(1/2-\epsilon)n\), then w.h.p. \(\bis{A}\) has no isolated vertices.
 We know that for \(p=1/2 + \epsilon\) we have \(\delta\geq\frac{(1+\epsilon)}{2}n-\epsilon^2n\).
 For a bipartition \((A,V\setminus A)\), one of the shores has size greater than \(n/2\); we have already seen that if \(|A|<n/2\), w.h.p. there are no isolated vertices in \(\bis{A}\) contained in \(A\).
 Thus, we can assume that \(|A|>n/2\) and assume further that \(|A|-n/2< \epsilon(1/2-\epsilon)n\).
 It follows that

 and thus \(\delta-|A|>0\).
 Hence, w.h.p. every vertex in \(A\) must have a neighbor in \(V\setminus A\) and thus there are no isolated vertices in \(\bis{A}\). \end{proof}

-Since every \(G_f\) supports two functions \(f\) taking values in only \(\{0,1\}\) (namely those that are constant on the shores of the bipartition), Theorem~\ref{thm:ERbound} shows that when \(p>1/2\) and \(n\) is large, there are many symmetric pairs of facet-supporting hyperplanes that are identical for \(G\sim G(n,p)\) and \(K_n\).
-The corresponding facets might not be the same geometrically in the two symmetric edge polytopes, but the facet-supporting hyperplanes are the same.
-Further, the following corollary shows that with high probability, there is at least one \(G_f\) in \(G\sim G(n,1/2+\epsilon)\) that generates for \(\PG\) only the facet-supporting hyperplanes that the same bipartition generates for \(P_{K_n}\).
+Observe that every facet subgraph must support the two facet-defining functions taking values in \(\{0,1\}\), namely those two $0/1$-functions that are constant on the shores of the bipartition induced by $G_f$.
+Further, any $0/1$-function on the vertices of $G$ is a facet-defining function for the symmetric edge polytope of the complete graph on those vertices.
+Thus, Theorem~\ref{thm:ERbound} shows that when \(p>1/2\) and \(n\) is large, there are many symmetric pairs of facet-supporting hyperplanes that are identical for \(G\sim G(n,p)\) and \(K_n\).
+The corresponding facets might not have the same polyhedral structure in the two symmetric edge polytopes, but the facet-supporting hyperplanes are the same.
+This leads to the following corollary.